FamilySearch/gedcomx/specifications/date-model-specification.md

 to clarify the distinction between a generic *date*  and the aggregation of the Gedcom X Date types of values (i.e. *simple date*), *date range*, *open-ended date range*, and *approximate date*).

-### 2.1.5 date range
+### 2.1.7 date range

 A time interval specified by a starting simple date and an ending simple date.
 Equivalent to a starting simple date and a duration.

-### 2.1.6 open-ended date range

-A date range in which either the beginning simple date or ending simple date are unspecified, but not both.
+Date ranges MAY be either *closed* (both end points are specified or can be calculated) or *open-ended* (only one end-point is specified).

+Examples of `closed date range`: *Between January 1863 CE and December 14, 1642 CE*,

-Examples are *Before January 1863 CE*, or *After December 14, 1642 CE*
+Examples of `open-ended date range`: *Before January 1863 CE*, or *After December 14, 1642 CE*

-NOTE 1: To differentiate, a date range where both beginning and ending instances are specified is referred to as a *closed date range*.

-### 2.1.7 recurring date
+### 2.1.8 recurring date

-A series of discrete dates, separated by a specified and consistent duration.
+A series of discrete dates, separated by a specified duration.
 Examples:

 * 10 leap years beginning 1924 CE